wwarthen/RomWBW/Source/Doc/Applications.md

 #### Syntax

-`HTALK COMn:`
+| `HTALK `*<unit>*

 #### Usage

 `HTALK` operates at the HBIOS level.

-The parameter to `TALK` refers to a HBIOS character unit.
+The *<unit>* parameter to `TALK` is a single number referring to an HBIOS character unit.
 Upon execution all characters typed at the console will be sent to the device specified and all characters received by the specified device will be echoed on the console.

 Press Control+Z on the console to terminate the application.